JamesWRC/Dispatcharr_Too_Many_Streams/README.md

 > Anytime you install / uninstall.
 You must restart, else this plugin wont work.

 # Config

+### UI settings
+In the Plugin page, you can now customize the Title, Description, column limit, and CSS.
+Restart is required after each change.

+### Environment variables
 This plugin uses environment variables for config.

 | Variable           | Default   | Description                                                                                                   | Example                                   |